 ATTENTION FEMALE BUSINESS OWNERS: The Government Wants To Give You Money

 In fact, it’s funding for female entrepreneurs made big gains this year.
-U.S. Small Business Administration loans for women were up 18 percent in fiscal 2015 over the previous year, according to the federal agency.
-The SBA itself posted a record year with a whopping $23.6 billion in loans, 23 percent higher than 2014.
+According to the federal agency, U.S. Small Business Administration loans for women were up 18 percent in fiscal 2015 over the previous year.
+The SBA itself posted a record year with a whopping $23.6 billion in loans.
+Which is 23 percent higher than 2014.

 SBA loans for women made up only about a third of the agency’s total annual funding over the past few years.
 But the SBA expects its lending to women business owners to rise, says Mark Quinn, the SBA district director for Northern California.